REVERSAL POINT

 • default in debt service leads to money evaporation.

-In summary, protracted economic stability, leveraging process, financial crisis, debt deflation, and balance-sheet recession—a set of those evolutions in succession is a manifestation of the non-neutrality of modern money.
+In summary, a series of those events in succession--a long period of economic stability, a leveraging paradigm, a consequential financial crisis, ensuing debt deflation and balance-sheet recession—is a manifestation of non-neutrality of money that Hyman Minsky articulated.
 It is encapsulated in Minsky's emblematic phrase, "stability is destabilizing."
-In Derridean deconstructionist fashion, the cause of instability is contained within stability’s very architecture.[1]
+In Derridean deconstructionist fashion, the cause of instability is contained within the very architecture of stability.[1]

 Note